kasinadhan-in/cricket-score-prediction/README.md

 This project predicts the **final team score** in a T20/ODI match using current match stats such as boundaries, overs, and run rate.

-> ✅ Built with Streamlit | ✅ Trained with 4 ML models | ✅ CLI-verified logic
+> ✅ Built with Streamlit | ✅ Trained with 4 ML models | ✅ Validated using command-line inputs (CLI testing)

 ---